An act relative to a loan repayment program for human service workers

 • The lack of affordable higher education for human services workers and the burden of student debt greatly contribute to the sector’s recruitment and retention difficulties.

-• More than 75 percent of human service workers have attended some college or have a degree.
+• Approximately 70% of human service workers have attended some college or have a degree.

 If passed, this legislation would:

-• Amend Section 16 of Chapter 6A to create a student loan repayment program for human service workers who have maintained 12 consecutive months of employment in their roles at a minimum of 35 hours per week and hold certificates or undergraduate/graduate degrees.
+• Amend Section 16 of Chapter 6A to create a student loan repayment program for human service workers who have maintained 12 consecutive months of employment in their roles at a minimum of 35 hours per week and hold degrees or certificates.

-• Help organizations recruit and retain human services workers by having the state repay qualified education loans.
-Applicants would be eligible for up to $6,000 if they have an associate degree, up to $20,000 if they have a bachelor’s degree and up to $30,000 if they have a master’s degree.
+• Help organizations recruit retain human services workers by having the state repay qualified education loans.
+Applicants would be eligible for up to $6,000, $20,000 or $30,000 depending on their degree or certificate.

-• Payments will be made directly to the lender and only during months the participant is working 35+ hours per week as a human services worker in Massachusetts.
+• Make payments directly to the lender and only during months the participant is working 35+ hours per week as a human services worker in Massachusetts.

-• Pay back qualified education loans, meaning any indebtedness – including interest – to pay tuition or other direct expenses incurred in connection with the pursuit of a certificate, undergraduate or graduate degree by an applicant.
+• Pay back qualified education loans, meaning any indebtedness – including interest –incurred by applicants in the pursuit of a certificate or degree.

-• Direct EOHHS to administer the program in accordance with Department of Education guidelines.
+• Direct EOHHS to administer the program in accordance with DOE guidelines.